Small Deer Food Plots | Step 2: Selecting the Right Species and Planting Small Food Plots

 What Is The Best Food Plot Species For Small Food Plots

 The best species for small food plots is white clover (Ladino or Durana).
 Either Ladino or its small leafed, but more aggressive spreading cousin Durana clover, are the king of small food plots.
-They are shade tolerant, heavy browse tolerant, extremely attractive, and are easy to establish.
+They are shade tolerant, heavy browse tolerant, extremely attractive, and easy to establish.
 These are all the requirements a small food plot species needs, and it excels far above all of these.
-With little work and preparation these plots can be established as kill plots in small clearings, ground exposed on a recently open canopy, or on the edges of larger crop fields.
-Clover is one of the first food plot species to sprout and be full by spring time turkey hunting, and is available through the majority of deer hunting season except the late season months.
-The attributes make white clover an unbeatable species for small food plots.
+With little work and preparation, these plots can be established as kill plots in small clearings, ground exposed on a recently open canopy, or on the edges of larger crop fields.
+Clover is one of the first food plot species to sprout and be full by springtime turkey hunting and is available through the majority of deer hunting season except for the late season months.
+These attributes make white clover an unbeatable species for small food plots.

 The one downfall of planting clover in small food plots is an all too common mistake.
 Soil preparation and pH is often forgotten when establishing a small food plot, why?
-In order for a small food plot to be effective they need to be where there is not a lot of human pressure, unfortunately these are very hard to reach with equipment.
-The most that would be available in these scenarios would be a four wheeler sprayer and planter, or a hand spreader and backpack sprayer.
-Most often amending the soil properly is not choice but what food plotters end up doing with lack of access and equipment.
+In order for a small food plot to be effective, they need to be where there is not a lot of human pressure, unfortunately, these are very hard to reach with equipment.
+The most that would be available in these scenarios would be a four-wheeler sprayer and planter, or a hand spreader and backpack sprayer.
+Most often amending the soil properly is not a choice but what food plotters end up doing with a lack of access and equipment.
 Luckily there are products specifically designed for the small food plotter in mind.
-DeerGro’s PlotStart is a lime substitute that can be applied easily with a hand or backpack sprayer and raises the pH of the food plot faster than traditional lime application.
+DeerGro’s PlotStart is a lime substitute that can be applied easily with a hand or backpack sprayer and adjusts soil health biologically and chemically, faster than a traditional lime application.

 If you are establishing small food plots this spring and fall, don’t just accept defeat, prepare and install your small food plot with the right species and right soil base to make an exceptional food plot in time for deer season.